SolidSpace/Display-Page-Properties/README.md

     </div>
 {{/each}}
 ```

-We are almost there, the above code is rendering an `[object]` because the Content Query web part offers 3 different ways to render a field value:
+The above code will render an `[object]`.
+To access the field value, the following method are available.

 Property | Description
 ---------|---------------
 `{{MyField.textValue}}` | Renders the text value of the field, a more readable end-user value to use for display.
 `{{MyField.htmlValue}}` | Renders the HTML value of the field.
 For example, a *Link* field HTML value would render something like `<a href="...">My Link Field</a>`
 `{{MyField.rawValue}}`  | Returns the raw value of the field.
-For example, a *Taxonomy* field raw value would return an object which contains the term `wssId` and its label
+For example, a *Taxonomy* field raw value would return an object which contains the term `wssId` ,its label and a term property with the correct term.
+Please note, that a multivalue term field will return an array ob term objects.
+Use #each block helper to render
 `{{MyField.jsonValue}}`  | Returns a JSON object value of the field.
 For example, an *Image* field JSON value would return a JSON object which contains the `serverRelativeUrl` property
 `{{MyField.personValue}}`  | Returns an object value of a person field.
 The `personValue` property provides `email`, `displayName` and `image` properties.
 The `image` property contains `small`, `medium`, and `large` properties, each of which pointing to the profile image URL for the small, medium, and large profile images.